Nations vow to save Iran nuclear deal after US pullout - Journal du Cameroun

 Iran has always denied seeking a nuclear weapon, insisting its atomic programme was for civilian purposes.

-Trump’s decision marked a stark diplomatic defeat for Europe, whose leaders begged the US leader to think again.
+Trump’s decision marked a stark diplomatic defeat for Europe, whose leaders urged the US president to think again.

+US Defence Secretary Jim Mattis insisted Wednesday that the US would keep working with its allies to prevent Iran from getting nuclear weapons — despite Trump’s withdrawal from a deal designed to do that.

+“We will continue to work alongside our allies and partners to ensure that Iran can never acquire a nuclear weapon, and will work with others to address the range of Iran’s malign influence,” Mattis told a Senate panel.

 But the long-term impact for US foreign policy and for the Middle East was less clear.